Midlands

-The Midlands is the central part of England, to the south of Northern England, to the north of southern England, to the east of Wales, and to the west of the North Sea.
+The Midlands is the central part of England; it lies to the south of Northern England, to the north of Southern England, to the east of Wales and to the west of the North Sea.
 The Midlands comprises the ceremonial counties of Derbyshire, Herefordshire, Leicestershire, Lincolnshire, Northamptonshire, Nottinghamshire, Rutland, Shropshire, Staffordshire, Warwickshire, West Midlands and Worcestershire.
-For statistical purposes, the Midlands is divided into two statistical regions: the West Midlands and East Midlands.
+For statistical purposes, the Midlands is divided into two statistical regions: the East Midlands and West Midlands.
 These had a combined population of 10.9 million at the 2021 census, and an area of 28,622 km2.
 The northern part of Lincolnshire is part of the Yorkshire and the Humber statistical region, and not part of the Midlands.
+(Note: North and North East Lincolnshire are, however, both served by the East Midlands Ambulance Service.)

-The modern region also corresponds broadly to the early-medieval kingdom of Mercia.
+It also corresponds broadly to the early-medieval kingdom of Mercia.
 The Midlands became important in the Industrial Revolution of the 18th and 19th centuries, which led to one of its parts being named the Black Country.
 Culturally, the Midlands is distinct, but contains elements from both Northern and Southern England in the North-South divide.
 The Midlands' largest city, Birmingham, is the second-largest city in the United Kingdom.
 Other cities include Coventry, Derby, Leicester, Lincoln, Nottingham, Stoke-on-Trent, Wolverhampton, and Worcester.

 Definition and extent

 There is no single definition for the Midlands.
 If defined as being made up of the statistical regions of East Midlands and West Midlands, it includes the counties of Derbyshire, Herefordshire, Leicestershire, most of Lincolnshire (with the exception of North and North East Lincolnshire), Northamptonshire, Nottinghamshire, Rutland, Shropshire, Staffordshire, Warwickshire, Worcestershire and the West Midlands metropolitan boroughs.

 Other definitions include a slightly larger area and the 1911 Encyclopædia Britannica describes Gloucestershire as "West Midland", Bedfordshire as "South Midland", and Huntingdonshire as "East Midland" counties respectively.
-Cheshire is also occasionally recognised as being in the Midlands, while a lot of what was historically part of southern Mercia (Gloucestershire, Oxfordshire, Buckinghamshire, Bedfordshire, Hertfordshire, Huntingdonshire, and Cambridgeshire) is often labelled as "Central England", typically used interchangeably with "the Midlands".
+Cheshire is also occasionally recognised as being in the Midlands, while a lot of what was historically part of southern Mercia (Gloucestershire, Oxfordshire, Buckinghamshire, Bedfordshire, Hertfordshire, Huntingdonshire and Cambridgeshire) is often labelled as "Central England", typically used interchangeably with "the Midlands".

 Additionally, there are two informal regions known as the South Midlands and North Midlands, which are not NUTS statistical regions of the United Kingdom and their definition varies by using organisation.
 The former includes the southern parts of the East Midlands and northern parts of Southern England.
 The latter covers the northern parts of the West and East Midlands, along with some southern parts of Northern England.